Crossing Probabilities of Multiple Ising Interfaces: Loewner Chains Associated to Partition Functions When

-By a similar analysis as in the proof of Lemma~\ref{lem::Ztotal_continuity_ind}, on the event $\LF_{2N-1}$, the law of $\eta$ is absolutely continuous with respect to the law of ${\hat{\eta}}$.
-In particular, $\eta$ is almost surely (on $\LF_{2N-1}$) generated by a continuous curve up to and including $T$, terminating almost surely at one of the points $\{x_2, x_4, \ldots, x_{2N-2}\}$.
+Thus, similar analysis as in the proof of Lemma~\ref{lem::Ztotal_continuity_ind} shows that, on the event $\tilde{\LE}_{2N-1}$, the law of $\eta$ is absolutely continuous with respect to the law of ${\hat{\eta}}$.
+In particular, $\eta$ is almost surely (on the event $\tilde{\LE}_{2N-1}$) generated by a continuous simple curve up to and including $T$, terminating almost surely at $x_2$.